Latest Inflation rate in the Philippines

 Statement on the June 2019 Inflation Rate

 Good news!
 The inflation rate dropped in June.
-This is an opportunity for policies have spurred on the continuing growth of our economy.
+This is an opportunity for policies that have spurred on the continuing growth of our economy.

 The Philippines’ headline inflation rate has eased to 2.7% after seeing a slight uptick in May.

-The better than expected June inflation result will provide the Bangko Sentral ng Pilipinas with more flexibility to implement policy adjustments, such as cutting key policy interest rates and the reserve ratio requirement for banks, which will help spur the economy and lift the country’s gross domestic product back to 6%, after dropping to a 4 year low of 5.6% in the first quarter of 2019. (@WinGatchalian74)
+The better-than-expected June inflation result will provide the Bangko Sentral ng Pilipinas with more flexibility to implement policy adjustments, such as cutting key policy interest rates and the reserve ratio requirement for banks, which will help spur the economy and lift the country’s gross domestic product back to 6%, after dropping to a 4 year low of 5.6% in the first quarter of 2019. (@WinGatchalian74)

 The latest inflation rate in the Philippines is higher than the previous month.

 Consumer prices in the Philippines rose by 5.2 percent year-on-year in June of 2018, after a 4.6 percent gain in the previous month and above market estimates of 4.8 percent.

-follow-through monetary adjustment at the next meeting of the monetary board in August.
+Because of this, the Bangko Sentral ng Pilipinas (BSP) is considering a strong follow-through monetary adjustment at the next meeting of the monetary board in August.

 Higher interest rates discourage people from borrowing money and spending, causing a decline in demand which, in turn, tempers inflation and can even slow down the country’s economic growth.